google/gumbo-parser/README.md

 * Support for encodings other than UTF-8.
 For the most part, client code can convert the input stream to UTF-8 text using another library before processing.
+* Security.
+Gumbo was initially designed for a product that worked with trusted input files only.
+We're working to harden this and make sure that it behaves as expected even on malicious input, but for now, Gumbo should only be run on trusted input or within a sandbox.
 * C89 support.
 Most major compilers support C99 by now; the major exception (Microsoft Visual Studio) should be able to compile this in C++ mode with relatively few changes.
 (Bug reports welcome.)